 Expanding the bizarre collection of “fashion divers”, the 2013 Ulysse Nardin Maxi Marine Diver (Ref.
-266-33-8C/922) watch offers a nice combo of 18-carat rose gold with elements of its chunky body and solid bracelet crafted from black rubber and glossy black ceramic respectively.
-While clearly not a tool watch, the timekeeper is nevertheless equipped with a COSC-certified chronometer movement and features a water resistance rating that makes it suitable at least for recreational diving.
+266-33-8C/922) offers a nice combo of 18-karat rose gold with elements of its chunky body and solid bracelet crafted from black rubber and glossy black ceramic respectively.
+While clearly not a “tool,” the timekeeper is nevertheless equipped with a COSC-certified chronometer movement and features a water resistance rating that makes it suitable at least for recreational diving.

 As the other members of the family, this new Maxi Marine Diver ref.
 266-33-8C/922 comes powered by the same Caliber UN-26 automatic movement.
 Based on a top-grade variation of the well-known ETA 2892-A2, the movement is redecorated and equipped with a branded rotor that features the Swiss brand’s signature anchor.

 Despite its name, it is not terribly huge, far from it.
 In fact, the new timekeeper measures less than 43 millimeters, which makes it suitable for most people in terms of size (but probably not in terms of finish).

 The Maxi Marine Diver features the same familiar design with an easy to read power reserve indicator sitting at 12 hours and a small seconds indicator sharing its place at 6 o’clock with a circular date aperture.
 Also, the calendar window is quite small, it’s still quite legible thanks to the traditional Cyclops lens integrated into the scratch-proof front sapphire crystal.

 The hour and minute hands, as well as the hour markers nicely, match each other in terms of design and size and also make it especially easy to read the watch both on the surface and deep underwater.
 Even the unidirectional rotating bezel is readable even despite the fact that its only luminous element is limited to a tiny dot at “00”.